 - Competitive rates: A headhunter should allow for a range of value-added services to play a more significant part in their offering, rather than simply charging a fee for filling a role.
 Project costs allow the headhunter to do the “how and when” and the client to concentrate on engaging the talent.

-My final question: are you getting all of the added value described above?
+A final question: are you getting all of the added value described above?
 If you’re not, get in touch with one of our recruitment consultants to find out how we can help your organisation find suitable talent.
 You have the right to demand more from your headhunter.